relateddigital/euromessage-android/README.md

   Huawei :

-  Please check how to enable Huawei Push Kit

         if (!EuroMobileManager.checkPlayService(getApplicationContext())) {
             setHuaweiTokenToEuromessage();
         }

-One feature of Huawei Push Kit is that it can not collect all tokens on onNewToken, According to EMUI, the way to get tokens is also changing.
+One feature of Huawei Push Kit is that it can not collect all tokens on onNewToken in HMSMessaging Class, According to EMUI, the way to get tokens is also changing.
 When collecting token from onNewToken, Euromessage will do it for you.